-One way to eliminate the effects of mediator-outcome confounders is to randomise the mediator in an experimental design, i.e., a "manipulation-of-mediator" design (Carnevale et al., 1988; Pirlott and MacKinnon, 2016).
+One way to eliminate the effects of mediator-outcome confounders is to randomise the mediator in an experimental design, i.e. a 'manipulation-of-mediator' design (Carnevale et al., 1988; Pirlott & MacKinnon, 2016).
 Although these designs are less common in ecology, there are some examples of ecological experiments that randomised a suspected mediator.
+For instance, to quantify how productivity reduces plant species richness through shading, studies have manipulated ground light availability directly (Eskelinen et al., 2022; Hautier, Niklaus & Hector, 2009).